-As Germany became more industrialized in the following years, von Stephanitz realized his dog's popularity may decline and the need for working dogs would decline as well.
+As Germany became more industrialized in the following years, von Stephanitz realized his dog's popularity may decline as the need for working dogs would decline.
 To maintain their revelance, he worked with police and other service workers to secure a place in the working force for his dogs.

 2) When the original GSD club formed, they imparted a motto unto the German Shepherd Dog: Utility and Intelligence.